Skip to content

 Exam Type: No Exam

-This reading group will explore situations and applications that challenge core principles in mediation, negotiation, and dispute systems design work.
-When placed in certain contexts, bedrock ideals in many interest-based and party-centered models of dispute resolution – impartiality, joint contribution, validity of multiple perspectives – may begin to seem less benign.
+This reading group will explore situations and applications that challenge core principles in negotiation, mediation, and dispute systems design work.
+When placed in certain contexts, bedrock ideals in many interest-based models of dispute resolution – impartiality, joint contribution, validity of multiple perspectives – may begin to seem less benign.
 What is the responsibility (if any) of the conflict management “neutral” to have and apply a particular view of justice and morality?
-How can practitioners account for power imbalances between parties without re-entrenching them?
-How do we make sense of (and fully accept) principles that, when applied in certain ways, could lead to results that are deeply discomfiting at a moral or ethical level?
-Examples that may be explored include the use of restorative justice in certain criminal contexts; setting up an equivalency between two perspectives, one of which is morally unacceptable; and other recent contexts.
+How can practitioners account for and address power imbalances between parties without re-entrenching them?
+How do we grapple with principles that, when applied in certain ways, or by certain actors, could lead to results that are deeply discomfiting at a moral or ethical level?
+And how do different approaches to managing conflict help – or hinder – a search for “truth”?